LauraCarter/ORReries/README.md

 Or have you noticed something that isn't working and needs to be fixed.
 The best way to reach other contributors is to open an issue.

-To open an issue, you need to have a GitHub account: if you don't have one yet, here is how to register for an account.
+To open an issue, you need to have a GitHub account: if you don't have one yet, you can register for a free account [here](https://github.com/pricing).
 Once you have an account, log in and then follow [these steps](https://docs.github.com/en/github/managing-your-work-on-github/creating-an-issue) to open an issue.
 Your issue will be visible to anyone who looks at the repository.
 Once the issue is opened, you can edit it.